What is impetigo?

 5. Grapefruit seed (Citrus x paradisi)

 Grapefruit seed may help manage impetigo.
-A 2011 study of grapefruit peel extract showed it had antimicrobial activity against Staphylococcus.
+A

 To use this remedy: Grapefruit seed is available in liquid extract or tincture form.
 Dilute it with water and then apply the mixture topically to impetigo sores — undiluted alcoholic extracts can cause burning sensations on open wounds.